pvlasov/cv/docs/index.md

 #### Sawgrass Integration Architect

-TODO

-Sawgrass Integration Architect.

-  * Integration Architect - ESB, back-end connectivity, caching.
-TIBCO BW, TIBCO Adapter SDK, TIBCO EMS, J2EE Resource adapters, Berkeley DB, IBM MQ, resilient JMS driver for fault tolerance.
+Sawgrass is a Citi Cards call center application.
+I was responsible for the architecture of the middleware components which included:

+* WebSphere J2EE resource adapter sending and receiving messages to ESB.
+The connector functionality included:
+    * Marshalling/unmarshalling between XML and a Java Object Model
+    * Caching
+    * JMS connection pooling, load balancing, liveness checks and recovery
+* Tibco BW layer
+* Mainframe communication component.
+The component functionality included translation between XML and a binary format, caching with complex invalidation policies, querying of mainframe responses to return a smaller data set.
+Querying included pagination support.
+* XML-Binary codec library generated from XML files which in turn were generated from mainframe metadata.

+ In parallel with the primary responsibilities I also participated in the following efforts:

-  * Telephony integration.
+ * Telephony integration applet.
+ * Established an automated code review process for Java code with custom inspectors (validation rules) performing deep analysis of code such as navigating call trees.
+The inspectors were specific to the application framework we used.
-  * Code quality - custom Java inspectors, automated quality inspection for TIBCO BW and Chordiant flows.
+ * Implemented automated quality inspection of Tibco BW and Chordiant flows.
-  * SOA Utility - WSDL validations, cleanup and transformations.
+ * Implemented an SOA utility performing custom WSDL validation, cleanup and transformations.

-  Cloud console - configuration and advisory

-Code generators

-Static analysis of custom artifacts - tibco, Chordiant flows

-Generation of mainframe client library
+ * Implemented a resilient JMS driver for fault tolerance.

+Technologies used:

+* Tibco EMS
+* Tibco BW
+* J2EE Resource adapters
+* Berkeley DB
+* IBM MQ

-### iGate Global Solutions: Technical Architect, 2000 - 2005
+### iGate Global Solutions

+_Technical Architect, 2000 - 2005_

 * Integrated automated code review system with the automated build process.
 This solution enabled automated quality checks of source code delivered by offshore contractors.
 * Implemented automated build application and process, resulting in 2 U.S. patents and generating savings through a personnel reduction , fewer production outages and shorter release cycle.
 * Implemented a number of middleware components.

-### Bank of Moscow: Head of IT Department, 1999 - 2000
+### Bank of Moscow

+_Head of IT Department, 1999 - 2000_

 Managed 4 IT professionals who supported the branch’s computer park (70 desktops and 4 servers), network and telecommunications.
 Supported/administered hosted applications and developed custom applications and modules.